About Our Retreats

 History.
 Cumbrae is from a Gaelic word meaning “safe haven.”
 Millport, with its beautiful curving bay and tiny harbor is a safe haven for shipping, and since its foundation in 1851, many have found the Cathedral and College to be a safe haven from the demands of life.
 Millport has from Victorian times been a favorite seaside resort, being sheltered from sight of the mainland by its graceful hills and yet only a short ferry ride away.

-How to get there: Cumbrae is easily accessible by public transport.
-There are regular public transportation services from Glasgow to the ferry slip at Largs.
-From Glasgow Airport, take the rail-air link bus to Paisley Gilmour Street Station (5 minutes).
-From Paisley take the train to Largs (about 50 minutes).
-Turn left out of Largs station and walk towards the seafront, about 5 minutes.
-You will see the ferry slip straight ahead.
+How to get there: From Glasgow Airport, take the rail-air link bus to Paisley Gilmour Street Station.
+There is also a bus and taxi service that will take you directly to the center of Glasgow.
+The train from Glasgow leaves Centre Station every hour for Largs.
+Train Info here.
+Once in Largs, it is a 5 minute walk to the ferry.
 The 10-minute ferry crossing from Largs connects with a bus to Millport.
 Ferries run about every half-hour.
 Round-trip fares are about $10.00.
 Last ferry times are normally 8:15 pm in summer.
 On return from Largs there are good connections by bus/train to the centre of Glasgow and to the international airports at Glasgow and Prestwick.

 Scotland is a magical land.
 Why not extend your visit a few days?
 Contact the British Tourist Authority, 551 Fifth Avenue, Suite 701, NY, NY 10176; tel.
 (800) 462-2748; Internet is www.btausa.com for more information.
-Check www.priceline.com or www.kayak.com for the best airfares.
+Check www.priceline.com or www.kayak.com or Google Travel for the best airfares.

 About the Staff

 Patricia Lee Lewis, a native Texan, lives and works at Patchwork Farm Retreat in Western Massachusetts, where she shares the world with trees and stones, chickadees, writers and bears.
-A prize-winning poet, she is currently writing a novel set in West Texas in the 1930’s.
-For over 20 years, she has led weekend writing retreats and weekly workshops at Patchwork Farm and throughout the United States, and yoga and writing retreats at sacred sites around the world – in Guatemala, Mexico, Scotland, Ireland, Wales, Spain, Puerto Rico, Costa Rica, Zimbabwe and New Zealand.
+Patricia is a prize-winning poet, whose poetry books include A Kind of Yellow and High Lonesome.
+She is currently at work on a novel set in West Texas in the 1930’s.
+For over 25 years, she has led weekend writing retreats and weekly workshops at Patchwork Farm and throughout the United States, and yoga and writing retreats at sacred sites around the world – in Guatemala, Mexico, Scotland, Ireland, Wales, Spain, Puerto Rico, Costa Rica, Zimbabwe and New Zealand.

 Patricia holds an MFA degree in Creative Writing from Vermont College of Fine Arts, and completed her undergraduate degree at Smith College, Phi Beta Kappa, in 1970.
-She is a member of the Texas Writers League, Straw Dog Writers Guild, the Berkshire Writers Room, and the American Poetry Society.
+She is a founder and past president of Straw Dog Writers Guild and a member of the Texas Writers League, the Berkshire Writers Room, and the American Poetry Society.
+You can contact Patricia at firstname.lastname@example.org

 She has published travel articles, short stories, and numerous essays and radio pieces.
-She also teaches at Grub Street in Boston, Maine Media, and Writers in Progress.
+She also teaches at Grub Street in Boston and Writers in Progress in Florence, MA.

 What Writers Have Said About Our Retreats